manicinc/logomaker/README.md

 - **Ultimate shareability**: Email the file to clients or colleagues - it just works.
 Anybody can own the software fully-functional offline forever with no technical experience.

 ## Features 💫

+### Flexible Usage / Dependency Options 🤔

+- Can load fonts dynamically fron `fonts/` folder, when running `index.html` from a web server (smallest size, fastest loadtime)

+- Can load fonts from `inlines-fonts-data.js` file, generated from `generate-fonts-json.js`, so no web server is required (small size, slow loadtime)

+- Ability to compile all data and assets in a single HTML file for portable usage (largest size, slow loadtime)

 ### Text Customization 🔤